murakaru/-CISSP-Challenge---2024-Study-Notes-Repository/Day 01 - Day 10.md

 **Definition of terms**

-- **Standards**: compulsory requirements for the homogenous use of hardware, software, technology, and security controls.
+- **Standards**: Compulsory requirements for the homogenous use of hardware, software, technology, and security controls.

 - **Baselines**: The minimum level of security that every system throughout the organization must meet